Ivan-zwx/comp-vis-project/README.md

 The problem tackled in this project is **binary semantic segmentation**.
 In binary segmentation, each pixel in the input image is classified into one of two classes: foreground (e.g., the object of interest) or background.
 This task is fundamental in computer vision and is critical for applications such as object detection, medical imaging, and autonomous driving.

 ## 3. Dataset Description
-The dataset used in this project is the **Carvana dataset** from Kaggle.
+The dataset used in this project is the **Carvana dataset** from Kaggle (https://www.kaggle.com/competitions/carvana-image-masking-challenge/data).
 The dataset originally consists of high-resolution images of cars along with their corresponding segmentation masks.
-In this project, we have:
+This project uses:
 - **Training Data:** Images and corresponding masks from the `train` and `train_masks` directories.
 - **Test Data:** A separate test set without masks, from which a subset was manually labeled using Roboflow for evaluation purposes.